realzza/xenopy/README.md

 # birdData
 birdData is a python wrapper for [Xeno-canto API 2.0](https://xeno-canto.org/article/153).
-Enable user to download bird data with one command line.
+Enables user to download bird data with one command line.

 ## Environment
 ```python